sammuelyee/docs/cartodb-editor.md

 ### Creating indexes

-Advanced users can squeeze better performance out of your visualizations and SQL API requests by adding custom indexes onto columns.
+Advanced users can squeeze better performance out of your maps and SQL API requests by adding custom indexes onto columns.
 In general, you should seek this functionality if you:

-1. Are filtering a visualization by values in one or a few columns.
+1. Are filtering a dataset by values in one or a few columns
-2. If you are regularly querying up data through the SQL API and filtering by one or a few columns.
+2. If you are regularly querying up data through the SQL API and filtering by one or a few columns
-3. If you are creating Torque visualizations on very large datasets.
+3. If you are creating Torque maps on very large datasets

 In most cases, a single column index is the safe way to go.
-For Torque visualizations, a single column index on the column used to play the data (e.g. the date or numeric column) is optimal.
+For Torque maps, a single column index on the column used to play the data (e.g. the date or numeric column) is optimal.
 To create a single column index, use this SQL pattern:

 {% highlight sql %}
-CREATE INDEX idx_{TABLE NAME}_{COLUMN_NAME} ON {TABLE_NAME} ({COLUMN_NAME})
+CREATE INDEX idx_{DATASET NAME}_{COLUMN_NAME} ON {DATASET_NAME} ({COLUMN_NAME})
 {% endhighlight %}

 There are more advanced indexes you can use in CartoDB, such as multi-column indexes.
 However, they are not a magic wand (our Wizard maintains that glory), so we recommend that you read the full documentation on [PostgreSQL Indexes](http://www.postgresql.org/docs/9.1/static/sql-createindex.html) before proceeding.